K3ury99/Calculadora-Flutter/README.md

 </div>

 # 🗝 How to use it
-You just have to download the zip file that is at the beginning of this repository, and open the folder in Visual Studio Code, once there a terminal opens and you type "Flutter run -d Edge", this will start loading commands allowing you to visualize the project in the Edge browser.
+You just need to download this repository and open the folder in Visual Studio Code.
+Once there, open a terminal and type "Flutter run -d Edge", this will start loading commands that will allow you to view the project in the Edge browser.

 # 🎈 Installation
 Clone the repository: